rukbat/RukbatBitlyBundle/README.md

 **License**

-RukbatBitlyBundle is licensed under the GNU GPL v2 - see the `Resources/meta/LICENSE` file for details
+RukbatBitlyBundle is licensed under the MIT License - see the `Resources/meta/LICENSE` file for details

 Documentation
 -------------